A. The Customer wishes to obtain a licence to promote and use the Services for a Fee.

 This Agreement will commence on the Commencement Date and will continue: (a) for the Term; or (b) until the date of termination of this Agreement in accordance with clause 20.

-If this Agreement is not terminated at the expiry of the Term, the Term will extend on a rolling three- month holdover basis until it is terminated after one party provides one (1) month’s written notice to the other party of its intention to terminate this Agreement.
+If this Agreement is not terminated at the expiry of the Term, the Term will extend on a 12 month rolling basis until it is terminated after one party provides one (1) month’s written notice prior to the active term expiry date to the other party of its intention to terminate this Agreement.

 2.3 Retrospective Application